-If you’ve been thinking of walking the Camino de Santiago chances are you’ve come across words like Jacobeo, Jacobean year or Jubilee.
+If walking the Camino de Santiago has been on your mind, chances are you have come across words like Jubilee, Jacobeo, or Jacobean year.

-Felt a bit confused with all the information?
-Don’t worry, we’ll explain you everything!
+Feeling a bit confused with all the information?
+Don’t worry, we’ll explain everything!

 The Jacobeo officially begins with the opening of the Holy Door by the archbishop of Santiago on the afternoon of December 31st the year before.
-Symbolizing the hardships of the Camino, the archbishop will hold a silver hammer and he will knock three times on the wall covering the Holy Door, in the Plaza de la Quintana.
-This is the door which pilgrims traditionally use to enter the temple and it will remain open during the whole of the Jacobeo.
-As we mentioned above, in the Jacobean year it is possible to obtain a full plenary indulgence (also known as “The Jubilee”), which means the forgiveness of all sins up to that point in the person’s life.
+The archbishop will then hold a silver hammer and will knock three times on the wall covering the Holy Door, in the Plaza de la Quintana, to symbolize the hardships of the Camino.
+This is the door pilgrims traditionally use to enter the temple, and it will remain open during the whole of the Jacobeo.
+As we have mentioned before, in the Jacobean year it is possible to obtain a full plenary indulgence (also known as “The Jubilee”), which means the forgiveness of all sins up to that point in a person’s life.
 The plenary indulgences are, understandably, one of the strongest reasons why pilgrims choose to walk the Camino in a Holy Year.

-To be granted plenary indulgence pilgrims must complete several steps:
+To be granted plenary indulgence, pilgrims must first complete several steps:

 - visit the cathedral of Santiago de Compostela.